 - Instead of securing the network perimeter, there is a software-defined perimeter (SDP) for each user, giving workers micro-segmented access to only the applications and network resources they need.

 - Instead of turning enterprise IT departments into systems integrators, there is a best-of-breed network security stack in the cloud, and enterprises can chain together the security services they need.
 Security is pervasive at every point in the network

 Meta Networks: Zero Trust Network-as-a-Service

 Proofpoint Meta is building the fabric that delivers user-centric computing to enterprises.
-Network-as-a service (NaaS) is a global overlay network that is worldwide and multi-tenant but functions like a private enterprise wide area network for each customer organization.
-All the infrastructure of this network is provided by Proofpoint Meta is in the cloud, so there is no hardware for a customer organization to deploy.
+Network-as-a service (NaaS) is a global overlay network that is worldwide and multi-tenant but functions like a private enterprise wide area network for each customer organisation.
+All the infrastructure of this network is provided by Proofpoint Meta is in the cloud, so there is no hardware for a customer organisation to deploy.

 The Meta NaaS™